Quasi-isometric invariance of continuous group $L^p$-cohomology, and first applications to vanishings: Semi-direct products

 \subsection{Some generalities}

-Let $V$ be a Hausdorff locally convex topological vector space, and let $X$ be a locally compact second countable topological space endowed with a Borel measure $\mu$.
+Let $V$ be a Fr\'echet vector space, and let $X$ be a locally compact second countable topological space endowed with a Radon measure $\mu$.
 Let $p \in (1, +\infty)$.
-We denote by $L^p(X, V)$ the set of (classes of) measurable functions $f: X \to V$ such that for every continuous semi-norm $N$ on $V$ defining the topology of $V$, one has
+We denote by $L^p(X, V)$ the set of (classes of) measurable functions $f: X \to V$ such that for every semi-norm $N$ on $V$ defining the topology of $V$, one has